iqbal-arif/Codecademy/Full_Stack_Engineer/Quizes/css.flexbox.qz.md

 ```

 A8: The width of the .box elements will depend on the size of the screen.
+Correct!
+Given there is enough space, the .box elements will have the width of 300px, but if not, they will shrink to fit the screen.

 Q9:Which of the following shorthand syntaxes would achieve the same styling on the item class?